BIC-MNI/BIC-MNI.github.io/index.md

 ### V2 [Version 1.9.11](#1.9.11)
 This version includes ITK-4.9, latest version of Elastix, ANTs and C3D - all with minc support.
-'''WARNING''' some basic tools produce results incompatible with version 1.00.XX Test-suite will fail due to changes in minctracc
+**WARNING* some basic tools produce results incompatible with version 1.00.XX Test-suite will fail due to changes in minctracc
 All files will be installed into /opt/minc-itk4 in order to co-exist with version 1 of minc-toolkit

 * 64 bit tools